The previous chapter may be found here.

 51.663N 106 13.125N

-This flow surface is prominent in the cliffs north of White Rock,
+This ledge is prominent in the cliffs north of White Rock, and

 Water Canyon.
 35 48.167N 106 14.041W

 The boundary is most pronounced along the south face of the canyon in frames 2 through 5.

 This is the boundary between the A and B units, corresponding